 The Internet is flooded with tons of conflicting information on how to design resumes.
 Yet, the trick is that CV design is only a part of your resume.
 Your entire resume needs to be great.
 Think of your resume as a shop window that should be great.

 To help you out, our graphic design resume writers have conducted some research and learned what factors to consider while designing your resume.
 So, whether you just want to update your resume or thinking about applying for a new job, give a recruiter a reason to scroll down and read more.

 The ability to get creative and show that you dare to think outside the box is great.
 It works wonders especially when you’re applying to a position that values such a creative approach.

-In fact, you can go the extra mile as long as you are sure you do it right.
+You can go the extra mile as long as you are sure you do it right.
 Otherwise, you risk adding to the already existing aging stuff tossed by recruiters.

 No matter how creative CV design is, the value of experience and skillset can never be less.
 You’ll be surprised to know much those visual elements affect recruiters’ analytical capability.

 And not in a good way.
 Instead, they hamper recruiters’ decision-making.
 So, if you want to hide your previous role, experiences, and skills, getting creative is your safe bet.